Beyond single solutions: The future is multimodal

-Recent innovations are making it possible to treat conditions like Parkinson's disease, epilepsy, spinal cord injuries, and depression more effectively through various techniques that include electrical stimulation and magnetic fields.
+Recent innovations are making it possible to treat conditions like Parkinson's disease, epilepsy, spinal cord injuries, and depression more effectively through techniques that apply electrical stimulation and magnetic fields to specific brain areas.

 Techniques such as deep brain stimulation and transcranial magnetic stimulation have already transitioned from research settings into clinical use, providing new hope for patients.